ecosense-au-dk/karibu-tutorial/helloworld.md

 ![Component-Connector  view for test](resource/cc-view-test.gif)

-Basically, you instantiate a `StandardClientRequestHandler` from the Karibu framework, and use itsx `send` method to upload data to the backend.
+Basically, you instantiate a `StandardClientRequestHandler` from the Karibu framework, and use its `send` method to upload data to the backend.
 This default class provides retry-and-failover code which means it will repeatedly attempt upload in case the connection has been lost, and in the full production environment it will also